 - parent/child attachment

-This study randomly assigned the forty-three families to either use graduated extinction, bedtime fading, and the third group, a control group which had just sleep education.
+This study randomly assigned the forty-three families to either use graduated extinction, bedtime fading, and the third group, a control group that had just sleep education.

 There was a decrease in the duration it took for the children to fall asleep in all three groups.
 Meaning children were learning to self-settle.

-A large reduction in the number and duration of night wakings were seen when comparing the control group to sleep training groups.
+A large reduction in the number and duration of night wakings was seen when comparing the control group to sleep training groups.